 Table of Contents

-- What is Volunteer Recruitment?
+- What is Volunteer Recruitment

 - Benefits of Recruiting the Right Volunteers

-- Clarify Your Volunteer Needs & Audiences
+- Clarify Your Volunteer Needs and Audiences

 - Volunteer Outreach Scripts for Your Event